-- Create a new RStudio project for this weeks session.
-Note that you should save this inside the folder where you have been organizing your work to date for this class. - Create a new Rmarkdown document for storing your work (i.e. notes and code for this session).
-You will knit this to a lab report for later submission on gradescope. - Answer the following five questions.
+- Create a new RStudio project for this class session.
+Note that you should save this inside the folder where you have been organizing your work to date for this class. - Create a new Quarto document (or Rmarkdown document if you do not have Quarto available) for storing your work (i.e. notes and code for this session).
+You will Render this to a lab report for later submission on gradescope. - Answer the following five questions.
 Note that Q4 is optional but Q5 (gradescope submission) is not.

-- Q1.
+Q1.
 Write a function grade() to determine an overall grade from a vector of student homework assignment scores dropping the lowest single score.
 If a student misses a homework (i.e. has an NA value) this can be used as a score to be potentially dropped.
-Your final function should be adquately explained with code comments and be able to work on an example class gradebook such as this one in CSV format: "https://tinyurl.com/gradeinput" [3pts] - Q2.
+Your final function should be adquately explained with code comments and be able to work on an example class gradebook such as this one in CSV format: "https://tinyurl.com/gradeinput" [3pts]

+Q2.
 Using your grade() function and the supplied gradebook, Who is the top scoring student overall in the gradebook?
+[3pts]

-[3pts] - Q3.
+Q3.
 From your analysis of the gradebook, which homework was toughest on students (i.e. obtained the lowest scores overall?
+[2pts]

-[2pts] - Q4.
+Q4.
 Optional Extension: From your analysis of the gradebook, which homework was most predictive of overall score (i.e. highest correlation with average grade score)?
+[1pt]

-[1pt] - Q5.
-Make sure you save your Rmarkdown document and can click the "Knit" button to generate a PDF foramt report without errors.
+Q5.
+Make sure you save your Quarto document and can click the "Render" (or Rmarkdown"Knit") button to generate a PDF foramt report without errors.
 Finally, submit your PDF to gradescope.
 [1pt]